mastodon/documentation/content/en/methods/accounts.md

 ##### Query parameters

 id[]
-: Array.
+: Array of String.
 Check relationships for the provided account IDs.

 #### Response
 ##### 200: OK